ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab00.md

 ```python
 print ('Hello, World!')
 ```

+We will save the file under the name `hello.py`&mdash;it is important that is has exactly that name, or the submit.cs system will not accept your submission.

 That's it!
 Now, you can also add, on the first line, a *comment* with your name, and information about the course, for example: